deployKF/deployKF/README.md

         - `127.0.0.1 argo-server.kubeflow.example.com`
         - `127.0.0.1 minio-api.kubeflow.example.com`
         - `127.0.0.1 minio-console.kubeflow.example.com`
-    2. port forward the service using `kubectl` (default: `Service/kubeflow-gateway` in `Namespace/kubeflow-istio-gateway`):
+    2. port forward the service using `kubectl` (default: `Service/kubeflow-gateway` in `Namespace/deploykf-istio-gateway`):
-        - `kubectl port-forward --namespace kubeflow-istio-gateway Service/kubeflow-gateway 8080:8080 8443:8443`
+        - `kubectl port-forward --namespace deploykf-istio-gateway Service/kubeflow-gateway 8080:8080 8443:8443`
     3. open the Kubeflow UI in your browser:
         - https://kubeflow.example.com:8443/
     4. use the following default credentials (if you have not changed them):